IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Upon receiving the introspect request, the Authorization Server shall evaluate the Resource Server's access to the introspect endpoint.
 If access is not allowed, the Authorization Server shall return HTTP 401 (Not Authorized).

 The Authorization Server shall:
-* Validate the structure and authenticity of the token to be introspected
+* Validate the structure and authenticity of the token to be introspected.
-* Validate the active state of the token (e.g., check expiry or revocation)
+* Validate the active state of the token (e.g., check expiry or revocation).
-* Evaluate configured access policies taking into account the authorization claims related to the token and the Resource Server identity
+* Evaluate configured access policies, taking into account the authorization claims related to the token and the Resource Server identity.
-* formulate and return an introspect response
+* Formulate and return an introspect response.

 The Authorization Server may return different responses for the same inspected token.
 For example, an Authorization Server may limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.